rancher/docs/content/rke/latest/en/etcd-snapshots/_index.md

 In the case when multiple etcd nodes exist, any created snapshot is created after the cluster has been health checked, so it can be considered a valid snapshot of the data in the etcd cluster.

+_Available as of v1.1.4_

+Each snapshot will include the cluster state file in addition to the etcd snapshot file.

 ### Snapshot Naming

 The name of the snapshot is auto-generated.
 The `--name` option can be used to override the name of the snapshot when creating one-time snapshots with the RKE CLI.